bootique/bootique/UPGRADE.md

 * Upgrade from Guice DI to "bootique-di".
 The core of Bootique - its dependency injection engine - was switched over from Google Guice to a faster, lighter ["bootique-di"](https://github.com/bootique/bootique-di).
 The two DI implementations are conceptiually rather close, so there is a straightforward migration path.
 More details are provided in the [DI Migration Guide](https://bootique.io/docs/latest/migrate-from-guice/).

+* [bootique #271](https://github.com/bootique/bootique/issues/271): Bootique is now integrated with JUnit 5.
+While you still have the option to use JUnit 4, and can take your time to [migrate to 5](https://junit.org/junit5/docs/current/user-guide/#migrating-from-junit4), still note that JUnit 4 support is now done via JUnit 5 "Vintage" engine and JUnit itself is a _compile_ dependency of "bootique-test" (it used to be "_provided_").
+So if you import "bootique-test", you can remove an explicit JUnit dependency, and can mix and match 4 and 5 style tests in your code.
+Also note that `BQDaemonTestFactory` is not available under 5, as it is fairly useless and doesn't bring any advantages over `BQTestFactory`.

 * [bootique-cayenne #68](https://github.com/bootique/bootique-cayenne/issues/68): `maps` configuration option is changed from **list** to **map**.
 You need to upgrade your yml configs accordingly.